Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you prefer, you can build your own docker image if you have pulled the
-MegaQC code from GitHub.
-Simply cd to the MegaQC root directory and run
+UltraQC code from GitHub.
+Simply cd to the UltraQC root directory and run

 .. code:: bash

-   docker build . -t multiqc/megaqc
+   docker build . -t multiqc/ultraqc

-You can then run MegaQC as described above:
+You can then run UltraQC as described above:

 .. code:: bash

-   docker run -p 80:80 multiqc/megaqc
+   docker run -p 80:80 multiqc/ultraqc

 Configuration
 ~~~~~~~~~~~~~~~